Major Reviews

 Difference Between Preliminary Design Review (PDR) and Critical Design (CDR) Review

-Where a Preliminary Design Review (PDR) is conducted to ensure new technologies are mature enough to be integrated into a product subsystem to form its allocated baseline.
-A Critical Design Review (CDR) is focused on determining if a system can meet its stated performance requirements within cost, schedule, and risk.
+A Preliminary Design Review (PDR) is conducted to ensure new technologies are mature enough to be integrated into a product subsystem to form its allocated baseline and is required by statute for all Major Defense Acquisition Programs (MDAPs).
+A Critical Design Review (CDR) determines if a system can meet its stated performance requirements within cost, schedule, and risk.
+It’s an independent assessment that informs the Milestone Decision Authority (MDA) of the technical risks and the program’s readiness to proceed with fabrication, system integration, demonstration, and test.

 AcqNotes Tutorial